ck-zhang/px/docs/design/content-addressable-store.md

 Environments (E/WE) are **thin projections** over the CAS:

 * No traditional venvs.
-* No per‑env copies of site‑packages.
+* No per-env copies of site-packages.
 * A project/workspace/tool env is just:

   ```text